A life-enhancing sojourn

 - A UNA is formed in the private, not by the state in the public.
 You are not applying to be ruled — you are creating to serve, aligned with purpose and principle.
 Remember: who creates it, controls it.

 - A UNA retains its autonomy.
 You and it do not need permission to exist.
-Once formed, the UNA follows its own Law via its Articles and Bylaws (not an infinite sea of statutes, codes, trust law, etc.)
+Once formed, the UNA follows its own Law via its own Articles and Bylaws (not an infinite sea of statutes, codes, trust law, etc.)

 - A UNA has no owners.
 It exists to serve its purposes, not to generate personal profit for owners.
-There are no owners, shareholders, specific beneficiaries... only members coming together in shared purpose to serve the UNA, which in turn serves them.
+There are no owners, shareholders, specific beneficiaries... only members coming together in shared purpose(s).

 Is a UNA for you?